 Porsche Boxster Common Problems

-Listed below are Porsche Boxster common mechanical problems with their likely resolutions.
-These are the most frequent Boxster problems diagnosed by our repair shops over the years.
+Listed below by symptom are Porsche Boxster common mechanical problems with their most likely resolutions explained.
+These are the most frequent Boxster problems and mechanical issues for the 986, 987, 981, and 718 that were diagnosed by our repair shops.

 Could Maintenance Solve a Porsche Boxster Problem?

+Check engine light?
+Have you scanned your Boxster and are now not sure what to make of those OBD codes?
+Our article on how to interpret and make sense of those fault codes may help.
 The following sections identify common problems through symptoms.
-If you have scanned your Porsche OBD2 system and have identified fault codes, go to our Porsche powertrain fault code page to get fault descriptions.
+If you have scanned your Porsche OBD2 system and have identified fault codes, go to our Porsche powertrain fault code page to get additional fault code descriptions.

 If your Boxster has mechanical issues that don’t appear here, simply drop us an email via the forms or pop-up contact and we’ll do our best to share a solution with you.